 What We’ve Covered Today

-In this article we’ve discussed how many times a week you should perform a kettlebell workout and I’ve given you a sample routine to follow.
+In this article, we’ve discussed how many times a week you should perform a kettlebell workout and I’ve given you a sample routine to follow.
 By having between one or two rest days between your workouts, you will be giving your muscles enough time to repair and grow before you hit them again.
 Failing to give them adequate time to recover will stunt your progress.

 I know new trainers want to train everyday but it is counterproductive, believe me!
 When I first started working out with free weights I tried to go to the gym five days a week and I did the same exercises each time.
 The amount I could lift actually began going down after a while!
 Learn from my mistakes and make sure you have enough rest days in your routine.
 If you still want to workout on a rest day, do some cardio instead.

 Most of what we’ve covered in this article can be done with just one kettlebell although with two you will have more variety as to which exercises you can perform.
-If you haven’t chosen your kettlebells yet, read our guide to the best kettlebells on the market to help you get the right ones.

 If you have any specific questions about your routine and how best to train at home with kettlebells, leave a comment below.